graphieros/vue-data-ui/README.md

 ## Vue Data UI version2 -> version3 migration

-Vue Data UI v3 is easy to migrate to:
+Vue Data UI v3 does not contain breaking changes.

-- If a component has new v3 features, it contains the `config.autoSize` attribute, set to `true` by default
-- To restore v2 behavior set config.autoSize to `false`
+However, some charts have their padding configs modified, which can lead to excessive padding with a v2 config.

 ### Version 3 features

-- `config.autoSize` (default: true) set to true, sets up the chart layout automatically, hides or shows some data labels when they can be

 - `config.loading` (default: false) toggle loading state manually, to display a beautiful skeleton loader which uses the same chart component and shares layout features derived from your config.
 This skeleton loader is also triggered automatically if the provided dataset is undefined.

 - `config.debug` (default: false) set to true to show warning messages during development, turn off for production.

+- smart label resizing and auto-rotating features

+- more charts support responsive mode

+- config event callbacks

 ## Nuxt